RealJohnSmith/circulant_matrix_tracker/README.md

 * *WIP:* GPU computation.
 If enabled some things get offloaded to gpu, but this parts needs more optimizations work
 * *TODO:* HOG Features descriptor
 * *TODO:* Some metric to automatically measure and evaluate quality of tracking
-* *TODO:* Some metric to automatically measure and evaluate speed of tracking
 * *TODO:* Rewrite everything to c++